green-code-initiative/ecoCode/CODE_STYLE.md

 The use of `var` for variable declarations (_local variable type inference_) is not permitted.
 Instead, declare variables using the concrete type or interface (where applicable).

+### Some rules from experience

+#### Protections against ClassCast exceptions

+From experience with issue [#42](https://github.com/green-code-initiative/ecoCode/issues/42), when an exception occurs during Sonar analysis with maven command, the consequence is a crash.
+If this phase is launched in a CI/CD pipeline, this crash will block the pipeline.
+Thus, our plugins will be deleted until next corrections.

+Please, make a maximum of controls in the code to avoid ClassCast exceptions and thus, avoid uninstalling our plugin from SonarQube.

 ## Javadoc

 ### Javadoc formatting